-Open to Grade: 9, 10, 11 & 12
+Open to Grade: 9, 10, 11 & 12 Access to this course is by Recommendation Only

 115 EL TRANSITIONAL

 Offers instructional and support services for those students whose first language is not English and who have been identified as Limited English Proficient, Transitional level.
 These services focus on listening, speaking, reading and writing English based on SEI English class content, as well as providing support for the classroom curriculum in other subjects.